Everything you need to know

 Poor construction also heightens the risk of escape of water.
 Plumbing methods, when applied incorrectly, can lead to faulty installation or joint failure.
 And, of course, simple human error – leaving valves open prior to changing the water supply system, for example – can cause a leak.

 The Bronze, Silver and Gold policies from John Lewis Home Insurance all cover damage caused by water escaping from (or freezing in) your:

 This will also include cover for the accidental loss of metered water in your home, subject to policy limits.

 Bronze, Silver and Gold policies will cover the cost of removing and replacing any part of your property, if this is necessary to repair heating or water systems that have caused the escape of water.

 What happens in the event of a claim?

 We have a specialist team that manage escape of water claims and coordinate the suppliers involved in a claim.
 We use experts to dry and restore both buildings and contents to minimise disruption to your life.
 This can save you from unnecessary hassle, like getting walls replastered, or sofas treated for mould spores.

-If you'd like to make a claim or you have any questions about escape of water damage, you can call us on 0330 102 2749, we're open 8am to 8pm Monday to Friday and 9am to 5pm Saturday.
+If you'd like to make a claim or you have any questions about escape of water damage, you can call us on 0345 608 9005.
+We're open 24 hours a day, 7 days a week.